music-presence/translations/README.md

   to automatically translate every translation back to English.
 - Once you are done verifying all translations, move the `verified` tag to the commit until which you verified:
-  `git tag verified COMMIT`.
+  `git tag -f verified COMMIT`.
-  Then push the tag: `git push origin verified`
+  Then push the tag: `git push -f origin verified`

 ---